NEED AN EXPUNGEMENT?

 and you still wish to have your criminal record expunged, please call our office at 1-800-9-RIGHTS.
 However,

-remember the best defense to a criminal charge is to hire the best lawyer and never get convicted.
+remember the best defense to a criminal charge is to hire the best lawyer in the first place and never get

 H. Scott Aalsberg, Esq., P.C.